 Something Is Bugging Me: The Top Signs You Have Bed Bugs

 Can you imagine being kept up night after night with strange bite marks?
+Bedbugs bites may be red itchy bites or nothing at all.
 It sounds like a horror movie, but over 30% of people don’t react to bed bug bites at all, which means a lot of homeowners have no idea they’re living with a bed bug infestation.

 To have a bed full of pests is the last thing you want, but the first thing you need is knowledge on how to recognize the warning signs of an infestation and how to deal with it.

-Read on so you can learn the leading ways to spot the signs of bed bugs in your house and do some serious pest control.
+Read on so you can learn the leading ways to spot bed bugs signs in your house and do some serious pest control.

 What Are Bed Bugs?